Family Genealogy & History Internet Education Directory™ - Wiki | SEARCH This Site |

 middle years, retirement; or,

-(c).
 Use manila

 folders by time period, for each area of interest.

-2. Use a computer software program, or establish a set of index cards,
+program, or establish a set of

 divided into appropriate sections.
 Catalog in alphabetical order